 - difficulty breathing or swallowing

-Adults who receive golimumab injection may be at greater risk of developing lymphoma and leukemia (cancer that begins in the white blood cells) than people who do not receive the medication.
+Adults who receive golimumab injection may be at greater risk of developing melanoma (a type of skin cancer), lymphoma, leukemia (cancer that begins in the white blood cells), and other types of cancer than people who do not receive the medication.
 Talk to your doctor about the risks of receiving golimumab injection.

 Golimumab injection may cause other side effects.
 Call your doctor if you have any unusual problems while receiving this medication.